NVE/meteoio/tools/pythonWrapper/readme.txt

 KNOWN PROBLEMS

 Strings (only python 3.x):
 There is some issue with different handling of strings between cython, c++ and python.
-Therefore a python string which is passed to a c++-function has to be converted to utf-8: (e.g. cfg = mio.PyConfig("io.ini".encode('utf-8'), see test.py)
+Therefore a python string which is passed to a c++-function has to be converted to utf-8: (e.g. cfg = mio.PyConfig("io.ini".encode('utf-8'), see test.py, alternatively you can write: 'cfg = mio.PyConfig(b"io.ini")'

 Memory (only on WINDOWS, maybe because on windows only the 32bit-version works):
 -Memory problems with large input files: